 Once we’d admired the view for a few minutes, we kind of thought ‘hm, what now?’
 There just wasn’t much to do.

-It was incredibly crowded, and I can only imagine what things must be liked at the height of summer and holiday season.
-You’d probably have to wait for hours to get into the lift and even if you wanted to go the beer garden, you’d wait forever for a table…
+On a mid-week day in June, it was surprisingly crowded, and I can only imagine what things must be liked at the height of summer and holiday season.
+You’d probably have to wait for hours to get into the lift.
+And even if you wanted to go the beer garden, you’d wait forever for a table…

 We later found out that there are hiking trails up the mountain and we should have just hiked up.
 It probably would have been a fairly pleasant though strenuous hike, but just imagine the disappointment we would have felt once we got to the top with all the crowds! 😉